jrmerwin/Skymind-Android-Documentation/Prereqs and Configuration for Android.md

     }
 }
 ```
-Proguard optimzes and reduces the amount of code in your Android application in order to make if  smaller and faster.
-Unfortunately, proguard removes annotations be default, including the @Platform annotation used by javaCV.
+Proguard optimizes and reduces the amount of code in your Android application in order to make if  smaller and faster.
+Unfortunately, proguard removes annotations by default, including the @Platform annotation used by javaCV.
 To make proguard preserve these annotations and keep native methods add the following flags to the progaurd-rules.pro file.
 ``` java
 # enable optimization
 -optimizations !code/simplification/arithmetic,!code/simplification/cast,!field/*,!class/merging/*